sunssy59/jjoules-maven-plugin/README.md

 ```

+By compiling your project with the goals 	`mvn verify`, `mvn test`, ...

-The reports are in files `target/jjoules-reports/report.csv` for csv report and `target/jjoules-reports/report.json` for json report.
+You will get the energy consumption reports of all the test classes in the files `target/jjoules-reports/report.csv` for csv report and `target/jjoules-reports/report.json` for json report.